If you’re anything like me, you’ve envied really beautiful homes with cute wood signs on the wall.

 - With cut vinyl stencils, we can make reusable designs and artwork.
 This means you can incorporate parts of one design into another, layer them, or even repeat them as a pattern.

 - I have a technique that actually works to stop paint from bleeding at the edges of your design.

 (This tutorial assumes you’re making your own design, but if you already have a wood stencil that you’ve purchased, you can skip the first few steps and skip right ahead to how to stencil onto wood.)

-So whether or not you have your design ready, feel free to follow along with this tutorial and learn about stenciling on wood signs with paint!
+So whether or not you have your design ready, feel free to follow along with this tutorial and learn about how to stencil on wood signs with paint!

-How to make stencils for painting on wood signs
+How to stencil on wood: painting on wood signs

 - Something wood (could be pallet wood, a wood sign, scrap wood, or furniture like a painted dresser)